alehmanNRDC/Section-30C-Alternative-Fuel-Vehicle-Refueling-Property-Credit/README.md

 4. Outputs a CSV file, Eligibility_Flags.csv, with flagged census tracts and Empowerment Zone information.

 ## Requirements
+This script should be run in an R environment.
 To run this script, you need to install the following R packages:

-quarto
+- quarto
-sf
+- sf
-tidyverse
+- tidyverse
-mapview
+- mapview
-dplyr
+- dplyr
-rjson
+- rjson
-jsonlite
+- jsonlite
-tigris
+- tigris
-tidycensus
+- tidycensus
-data.table
+- data.table
-viridis
+- viridis
-fs
+- fs
-here
+- here
-osmdata
+- osmdata
-sfnetworks
+- sfnetworks

 ## Files
 ### Data Inputs